 Are my responses confidential?

 The myExperience survey is completely confidential and your identity is not released to teaching staff.

-The survey is conducted in accordance with the myExperience Survey Procedure, and the myExperience Survey Privacy Statement.
-Your responses will be managed in accordance with the Data Governance Policy.
-Responses are reported in an aggregated manner and no individual will be identified in the reporting of the survey results.
-Please note however, if you include identifying information in free text responses this may be available in the survey results.
+Your responses will be managed in accordance with the Data Governance Policy and reported in an aggregated manner - no individual will be identified in the reporting of the survey results.

 There are two sets of questions in the myExperience survey – course questions and teacher questions.
-The same teacher questions will be asked for all teachers i.e. lecturers and tutors.
+The same teacher questions are asked for all teachers i.e. lecturers and tutors.